 We have mentioned this critique of the OA because we think it illustrates the problems that arise when the distinction between different metatheoretical projects is not drawn with sufficient clarity.
 Whether or not we ought to endorse Garcia-Valdecasas’s critique of the OA and prefer teleodynamics over the OA for the reasons that he adduces depends on why we want an account of naturalized teleology at all.
 For someone who wants naturalized teleology to be put to use in resolving the debate between liberal naturalism and scientific naturalism (cf § 3.2), an account of naturalized teleology that is inherently tied to a thick conception of normativity and selfhood, and can use these concepts to cleanly demarcate teleological from non-teleological systems, may indeed be preferable to one that is neutral about such philosophical issues.
 Someone who wants to expand the resources of scientific naturalism to address the challenge of liberal naturalism — a challenge that can also be framed in terms of a critique of modernity — might very well find Garcia-Valdecasas’ argument in favor of teleodynamics attractive, perhaps compelling.
 Garcia-Valdecasas thinks that we ought to prefer teleodynamics to the OA because teleodynamics is closer to the Aristotelian conception of teleology.
 Since Garcia-Valdecasas does not object to Moreno and Bich (2017) concluding that the OA satisfies a Kantian conception of teleology, it would need to be argued, rather than assumed, that we ought to prefer an Aristotelian over a Kantian conception of teleology.

 At the same time, however, the philosophical issues that are at stake in this comparison, as Garcia-Valdecasas frames it, are orthogonal to the questions that concern theoretical or experimental biologists.
-In those contexts, the questions that arise concern the legitimacy of teleological explanations in evolutionary theory or whether organizational closure can be realized above the level of the whole organism, such as ecosystems or symbiotic relationships.
+In those contexts, the questions that arise concern the usefulness of closure as a theoretical framework or model for advancing current issues in biology, for which it may or may not be better suited.
 This demonstrates that there is not only more than one approach to naturalizing teleology, but also that naturalized teleology can be relevant to multiple, even disparate, theoretical and philosophical projects.
-Whether one prefers teleodynamics, the OA, or the ecological approach depends on what kind of problems one is trying to solve, and the extent to which those problems are more metaphysical or more scientific.
+Whether one prefers teleodynamics, the OA, or the ecological approach depends on what kind of problems one is trying to solve, and the extent to which those problems are more strictly metaphysical or scientific.

 5. Conclusion

 What is at stake in the debate about naturalizing teleology depends on what we ask such an account to do.
-And as we have hoped to show, there are at least two (but likely many more) kinds of questions —ranging from the scientific to the philosophical— which might be advanced by an organism-centered account of purposiveness, and we are concerned about how these debates lose sight of this when they become overly siloed and self-referential.
+And as we have hoped to show, there are at least two (but likely many more) kinds of questions —ranging from the scientific to the metaphilosophical— which might be advanced by an organism-centered account of purposiveness, and we are concerned about how these debates lose sight of this when they become overly siloed and self-referential.
 We hope that by making explicit the metatheoretical issues raised in this paper we will encourage a broader discussion about them to ultimately foster a more productive debate about the very meaning of naturalizing teleology.